jasonumiker-sysdig/sysdig-aws-workshop-instructions/Readme.md

 On the host side you'll see many **Drift Detections** which will include the commands being run against AWS - and which we could have blocked rather than just detected with Container Drift.
 This is a good reason to not include CLIs like the AWS one in your images as well! ![](instruction-images/s3drift.png)

-But on the AWS API side (go to Insights -> Cloud Activity) you'll see that the protections against this bucket being made public were removed as well as the new Bucket Policy (making them public) were subsequently applied as well!
+But on the AWS API side (go to Threats -> Cloud Activity) you'll see that the protections against this bucket being made public were removed as well as the new Bucket Policy (making them public) were subsequently applied as well!

 ![](instruction-images/s3cloudevents.png)
 ![](instruction-images/s3cloudevents2.png)